 This parcel is part of a larger area that was previously zoned RP-1 (Planned Residential) prior to the effective date of the new zoning ordinance.
 The majority of this area is now zoned RN-1 with a (C) designation.
-This property has never had an approved plan associated with it, so the (C) designation is not needed.
+In 2017, a Use on Review (3-B-17-UR) was approved for the adjacent assisted living facility.
+It included a condition to subdivide the property, requiring final plat approval.
+That final plat moved the lot line between the property to the south and the subject property, carving the subject property out of that development.
+Because the subject property was not intended to be included in the approved plans, and was subsequently removed, the (C) designation is not needed.